Magda Gad

 She has been a correspondent for the Swedish media outlet Expressen since 2015.
-Gad came to international prominence in June 2016 by covering the assault on Mosul in Iraq, where she reported on the war against ISIS.
+Gad got international recognition in June 2016 when she covered the assault on Mosul in Iraq.
+She reported on the war against ISIS.

-She has been reporting from Afghanistan since September 2018, and is one of the few western journalists who gained access to the Taliban before the Taliban's take over 2021.
+She has been reporting from Afghanistan since September 2018, and is one of the few western journalists who gained access to the Taliban before the Taliban's take over in 2021.
 She stayed in Afghanistan during the take over and was never evacuated.
-She has continued to report from Afghanistan in 2022.
+She continues to report from Afghanistan.

-Personal Life
+Early life

 Gad was raised in Falun in Dalarna County, Sweden.
 Her father worked as a physician and researcher while her mother worked as a dental nurse for an oral surgeon.
 She studied political science and journalism in Stockholm.

 Career

 Between 2004 and 2014, Gad worked as a journalist and editor for newspapers such as Tidningen Vi, Läkartidningen, Modern Psykologi, Café, Svenska Dagbladet, QX, and as a feature and news journalist for the newspaper Aftonbladet.
-She has also written for the humanitarian orgaization Médecins Sans Frontières.
+She has also written for the humanitarian organization Médecins Sans Frontières.

-In 2015, she moved to Expressen where she has worked as war correspondent.
+In 2015, she moved to Expressen where she has been working as a war correspondent.
 She also co-founded the investigative journalism platform Blankspot.

-Magda Gad hosted the Swedish radio show Sommar I P1 2017.
+Magda Gad hosted an episode of the Swedish radio show Sommar i P1 in 2017.